tinuzz/wp-plugin-trackserver/readme.txt

 == Changelog ==

 = UNRELEASED =
+* Add Trackserver user profile for per-user options like access codes.
+Please see the FAQ section for more information!
+* Move the OsmAnd access key to the user profile.
+* Added an access key for tracking with TrackMe, for use instead of the WordPress password.
+Please see the FAQ section for more information!
 * Better error handling and meaningful feedback when uploading a file that is too large.
-* Fix viewing tracks in admin in recent versions of WordPress
+* Fix viewing tracks in admin in recent versions of WordPress.
-* Add Trackserver user profile for per-user options like access codes
-* Move the OsmAnd access key to the user profile

 = v1.8 =
 * Fix parsing of MapMyTracks points with negative coordinates.
 Thanks to